scloud19/SECipedia/AWS/EC2.md

 			Ex: You can have the reserved servers as a base and utilize the on-demand servers for scaling groups

 		Spot Instances
-			Enable you to bid whatever price you want

 			Only use this if your application has flexible start and end times

 			You set a maximum price that you're willing to pay, and if the current price is under that, you get the instance.
 However, if at any time the prices exceeds your maximum price, then your instance is lost.